 The Regal Home Inspections, LLC team has two NJ Department of Environmental Protection (NJ DEP) licensed Radon Measurement Technicians.
-We often do radon tests as part of the home inspection process and we also do what we call Radon Only Tests.
+We often perform Monmouth County NJ radon tests as part of the home inspection process, and we also do what we call Radon Only Tests.

 What is Radon?

 Radon is an odorless, colorless gas with origins in the uranium in the bedrock in the soil.
 If you recall the Periodic Table of the Elements from high school chemistry, radon is one of the elements shown there.
 The issue with radon is that it’s a radioactive element.
 Consequently, radon is the second leading cause of lung cancer behind only cigarette smoking.
 There are tens-of-thousands of deaths per year due to radon.

 Should I be concerned living in New Jersey?

 Yes, you should.
 The NJ DEP classifies every part of the state as a, “High radon potential” area, “Moderate radon potential” area and a “Low radon potential” area.
 I live in Monmouth County and conduct the majority of my inspections in Monmouth, Ocean and Middlesex Counties.
 Radon is measured in pico Curries per liter of air represented as “pCi/L”.
 A pico Currie is one trillionth of a Currie which is the measurement of radioactivity.
 The “Currie” is named after Madam Currie who discovered the element radium and due to her exposure to the radio active elements died from her discovery due to exposure.

 Low radon potential means that up to 5% of the homes tested will test at or above the, “Action Level” as the NJ DEP (and other organizations call it) of 4.0pCi/L.

 Moderate radon potential means that above 5% and up to 24.999% of the homes tested will test at or above the, “Action Level” as the NJ DEP (and other organizations call it) of 4.0pCi/L.